Sineater333/EGT307/README.md

 - **If the App Is Not Reachable (Window)**:

-    1. Start the tunnel manually in **Administrator PowerShell** and keep it open:
+    1. Start the tunnel manually in powershell and keep it open:
     ```powershell
     minikube tunnel
     ```